 “Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation”UN, Goal 9

 Servebolt provides infrastructure that is open and available to anyone.
 For us, it is important to ensure that we provide our services to the public in a sustainable way.
-We need to contribute to persistent development and continuous improvement of the way we provide this infrastructure.
+We need to contribute to persistent development and continuous improvement of how we provide this infrastructure.

 The Internet as a whole currently uses 2.4 million MWh per day and more than 1.9 million tons of CO2 per day (source: internetlivestats.com), and these numbers are growing by the hour.

-This spring we launched the services called Accelerated Domains.
+This spring, we launched a service called Accelerated Domains.
 One of the core properties of this service is that it extends our vision of what the future internet should look like.
-We’re taking ownership of not just the hosting, but also the delivery over the internet.
+We’re taking ownership of not just the hosting but also the delivery over the Internet.
 That allows us to reduce the carbon footprint of both the hosting and the internet for our customers.

-In the spirit of Green Hosting we are innovating in the areas of resource consumption also on the software level.
-This is key, because increasing the resource efficiency in the software we’re running has a much greater potential impact, than any hardware choices we can make.
-We are already internationally leading on processing of real time and dynamic web requests.
+In the spirit of Green Hosting, we are innovating in the areas of resource consumption and also on the software level.
+This is key because increasing the resource efficiency in the software we’re running has a much greater potential impact than any hardware choices we can make.
+We are already internationally leading in the processing of real-time and dynamic web requests.

-To provide fast response times on both cached requests and uncached web requests is key when delivering Green Hosting.
-A low time to first byte on uncached web requests, means that the hosting is efficient and sustainable.
-Our internal performance first culture ensures that we re-iterate and continuously keep on innovating, to stay ahead with the fastest, and therefore most resource efficient, real time processing capabilities available in the international market.
+Providing fast response times on both cached requests and uncached web requests is key when delivering Green Hosting.
+A low time to first byte on uncached web requests means that the hosting is efficient and sustainable.
+Our internal performance-first culture ensures that we re-iterate and continuously keep on innovating to stay ahead with the fastest and, therefore, most resource-efficient, real-time processing capabilities available in the international market.

 SDG Goal 12; Responsible consumption and production